COVID-19 patients have higher risk of dying after cardiac arrest, study says

 “Although previous studies have indicated that compression-only CPR delivered by bystanders may be as effective as compressions and ventilation combined, this may not apply to cases with COVID-19, since they are primarily suffering from respiratory failure,” said senior author of the study, Araz Rawshani, physician and researcher at the University of Gothenburg.

 “We believe this is an important finding that could possibly help authorities in handling the pandemic,” Rawshani added.
-(AGENCIES)
+(PTI)

 COVID-19 patients have higher risk of dying after cardiac arrest, study says